This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 functionality for querying and updating that data.

-Popular general-purpose document stores include MongoDB, CouchDB,
+Popular general-purpose document stores include MongoDB and Couchbase

-The next several sections will take a brief look at document stores by considering the same data storage concepts you
+This section takes a brief look at document stores by considering the same data storage concepts you

 saw with relational databases: